 See the Men's Arc'teryx Konseal FL See the Women's Arc'teryx Konseal FL

 Arc’teryx broke into the approach shoe market with their Acrux series, which featured a unique sock-like liner and appealed to the needs of weight-conscious alpine climbers.
 The Konseal line (which includes the FL, AR, and LT models) builds off the now-discontinued Acrux with a more traditional design that’s capable both on and off the trail.
-We took the Konseal FL backpacking in Patagonia, where we wore the shoe on everything from high-mileage days to off-trail scrambles.
-Below we break down the Konseal FL’s hiking and climbing performance, weight, traction, durability, fit and sizing, and more.
-To see how it stacks up, see our articles on the best approach shoes and best hiking shoes.
+We took the Konseal FL backpacking in Patagonia, where we wore the shoe on everything from high-mileage days to off-trail scrambles, and below we outline our experiences.
+To see how it stacks up to the competition, see our articles on the best approach shoes and best hiking shoes.